apache/pulsar/site2/docs/security-tls-transport.md

 TLS certificates include the following three types.
 Each certificate (key pair) contains both a public key that encrypts messages and a private key that decrypts messages.
 * Certificate Authority (CA)
-  * CA private key
+  * CA private key is distributed to all parties involved.
-  * CA public key (**trust cert**)
+  * CA public key (**trust cert**) is used for signing a certificate for either broker or clients.
 * Server key pairs
 * Client key pairs (for mutual TLS authentication only)

-:::tip

-* For both server and client key pairs, the private key with a certificate request is generated first, and the public key (the certificate) is generated after the **trust cert** signs the certificate request.
-* When [TLS authentication](security-tls-authentication.md) is enabled, the server uses the **trust cert** to verify that the client has a key pair that the certificate authority signs.
+For both server and client certificates, the private key with a certificate request is generated first, and the public key (the certificate) is generated after the **trust cert** signs the certificate request.
+When [TLS authentication](security-tls-authentication.md) is enabled, the server uses the **trust cert** to verify that the client has a key pair that the certificate authority signs.
 The Common Name (CN) of a client certificate is used as the client's role token, while the Subject Alternative Name (SAN) of a server certificate is used for [Hostname verification](#hostname-verification).

+:::note

+The validity of these certificates is 365 days.
+It's highly recommended to use `sha256` or `sha512` as the signature algorithm, while `sha1` is not supported.

 :::